 Her teaching philosophy is open to each individual way of performing on an instrument to get a unique sound, and her forms of teaching include private and group lessons and sectionals.
 She loves to have a wide range of ability in students.
 Ariel's passion is spreading the wealth of the bassoon (but also all types of music and instruments) with those who don't know much about the instrument, and she does this mainly by performing as much as possible and giving free demonstrations at local schools.
 (Yes, FREE!)

-Ariel performs on a Puchner 5000 antique finish bassoon with a Heckel VCD2 bocal (bocal from Edmund Nielsen Woodwinds in Chicago), maintained every year by the talented Paul Nordby in Indianapolis.
-She makes her own bassoon and contrabassoon reeds, usually with Rieger cane, Rieger and Fox reed tools, and a Jende specialty double-hollow reed knife.
+Ariel performs on a Puchner 5000 antique finish bassoon with a Heckel VCD2 bocal (bocal from Edmund Nielsen Woodwinds in Chicago).
+She makes and sells her own bassoon and contrabassoon reeds, usually with Danzi 9.2 cane, Rieger and Fox reed tools, and a Jende specialty double-hollow reed knife.